OHIO Athens Campus is a Tree Campus USA!

 (est. July 28, 2015)

-The mission and purpose of the OHIO Athens Campus Tree Advisory Committee centers upon five roles:
+The mission and purpose of the Ohio University Tree Advisory Committee centers upon five roles:

 1. Providing support to the Grounds Department in their planning for, education about and maintenance of campus trees.
 This can take the form of research, reporting, advocacy or fundraising, as appropriate or desired by the Landscape Coordinator.